kensiprell/bootstrap-framework/README.md

     /*
     * This file is for your Bootstrap Framework less and mixin customizations.
-    * It was created by the bootstrap-framework-gradle plugin.
+    * It was created by the bootstrap-framework plugin.
     * It will not be overwritten.
     *
     * You can import all less and mixin files as shown below,